Darklunk/VXLAN--MPLS-SR-v2/README.md

 ## EVPN Gateway keypoints

-The Routers Node Segment is created as part of node-segment index knob and the labelrange allocated for the protocol, here ISIS.
-NOTE EOS default allocated range for both ISIS-SR and BGP-SR 900000.
+The Routers Node Segment is created as part of node-segment index knob and the labelrange allocated for the protocol, here ISIS-SR. NOTE EOS default allocated range for both ISIS-SR and BGP-SR 900000.

 ```bash
 r2-core#sh mpls label ranges